Undergraduate Program

 |

-This course gives engineering undergraduates early exposure to the tools (e.g. Zemax/CODE V) needed for most summer internships while introducing tools for the design and analysis of an optical system.
-This is not a lens design class as the focus of the class is on layout and evaluation, not optimization.
-Students will be taught how to use catalog components to layout and evaluate a variety of laboratory/benchtop optical systems in software.
+This course gives engineering undergraduates early exposure to the tools (e.g. Zemax/CODE V) needed for most summer internships while introducing methods for the design and analysis of an optical system.
+Topics covered will include specifying system requirements, layout, optimization, and evaluation.
+Examples covered will include standard imaging, afocal sytems, and illumination.
+A Windows laptop for in class use is required.
 Prerequisite: OPT 241

 |